-Attorneys Advocating for LGBT Equality in the Workplace
+Law Firm Combatting LGBT Discrimination in the Workplace

-The employment lawyers at Zuckerman Law are privileged to advocate for full equality on behalf of LGBT victims of discrimination both in private practice and in public service.
+Hiring a proven and effective advocate is critical to obtaining the maximum recovery in a sexual orientation discrimination case.
+The top-rated employment lawyers at Zuckerman Law have significant experience advocating for full equality on behalf of LGBT victims of discrimination.
 Two of the firm’s attorneys held senior positions at the U.S. Office of Special Counsel, where they enforced prohibitions against LGBT discrimination in the federal workforce, and provided training and outreach to federal managers and supervisors to prevent LGBT discrimination.

 What is Sex-Stereotyping?